 Located in the mountains of Colorado, Ouray is a tiny mountain town bursting with charm.
 It is often called the Switzerland of America for its alpine beauty and remote location.

 We stumbled across Ouray on our Colorado road trip and couldn’t be happier that we did.
 This historic town has roots as an old mining town and you will find hints of its past along its historic main street.
-Explore the quirky shops, cafes, and chat with friendly locals.
+Explore the quirky shops, and cafes, and chat with friendly locals.

 Given that Ouray is located in the mountains, there are lots of hiking opportunities nearby.
-The Perimeter Trail gives hikers a birds eye view of the little town, crosses over bridges and passes by waterfalls.
+The Perimeter Trail gives hikers a bird’s eye view of the little town, crosses over bridges and passes by waterfalls.
 It is very accessible from town.
 After hiking, indulge in the area’s natural spas.
-Orvis Hot Springs is an all natural spa with a stunning setting.
-It is about a five and a half hour drive to reach Ouray from Denver.
+Orvis Hot Springs is an all-natural spa with a stunning setting.
+It is about a five-and-a-half-hour drive to reach Ouray from Denver.
 Therefore we suggest you make the most of it by embarking on a Colorado road trip to break up the drive.
-It is the best way to see this off the beaten path destination in the USA.
+It is the best way to see this off-the-beaten-path destination in the USA.

 Which is your favorite off-the-beaten-track travel destination in the United States?
 We’d like to know.
 Tell us in the comments.